Zantron2000/ToDoList/README.md

 Company name is CheckMark
-Copying the code will require a email and email password provided in settings.py, of which the current settings are hooked up to work with gmail only.
+Copying the code will require a email and email password provided in settings.py, of which the current settings are hooked up to work with gmail

-To Do's
-- Include logo